Azure/ai-solution-accelerators-list/OpenAIDemos/README.md

 <br/>

 **NOTE**: Please make sure to check the terms of use for each.
-Some are only provided for demonstration purposes and not mean for as-is production us.
+Some are only provided for demonstration purposes and not mean for as-is production use.

 ## Learning Resources